|

 on many counts) and a psychology based on the pre-supposition that the difficult

 are evil falls far short of both marks.
+3 of 4 people found the following review helpful:

 Was this review helpful to you?